jamcgee/jamcgee.github.io/content/article/2025-02-14-ethernet-mii.md

 ## Energy Efficient Ethernet (Clause 22.7, 78)

-Under 100Base-TX and later, the transmitter runs continuously, even when no packet is being transmitted, consuming energy.
+Under 100Base-TX and later, the transmitter runs continuously in full duplex operation, even when no packet is being transmitted.
 Energy Efficient Ethernet (<abbr>EEE</abbr>) is a mechanism by which the transmitter can be disabled during periods of extended inactivity, reducing power consumption.
-To maintain the link, the peer will periodically enable its transmitter to send a refresh signal, normally handled automatically by the PHY.
+To maintain the link, the PHY will periodically enable its transmitter to send a refresh signal.

 First, <abbr>EEE</abbr> support needs to be negotiated with the peer.
 On some PHYs, this is enabled by default.
 On others, some form of configuration is required.
-This is normally handled through the Clause 45 registers MMD3 and MMD7.
+This is normally handled through the Clause 45 register sets MMD3 and MMD7.

 When the peer signals it is entering Low Power Idle (<abbr>LPI</abbr>), the local PHY will report this to the MAC by signalling *Assert LPI*, holding `RX_DV` low, `RX_ER` high, and `0001` on `RXD`.
 Once the PHY has indicated this condition for at least nine clock cycles, it may halt `RX_CLK` until the peer leaves <abbr>LPI</abbr>.